yoshuawuyts/knowledge/arch/patterns.md

 ### extended request-reply
 This works both for networks of machines and threads within a machine.
-The router takes requests of some form, sychronously distributes work over the workers and then returns the responses.
+The router takes requests of some form, synchronously distributes work over the workers and then returns the responses.

 When networked this would be done using `TCP`.
 When threading this should be